skytruong90/skytruong90/README.md

 ### Objective: to work as a Software Engineer for a company that will value my talent :trophy:

-### Educations: Bachelor's degree in Computer Science and 4 Master degrees: an MBA, a Master in Computer Science, a Master in Artificial Intelligence and a Master in Data Science :trophy:
+### Educations: Bachelor's degree in Computer Science and 4 Master degrees: an MBA, a Master in Computer Science, a Master in AI and a Master in Data Science :trophy:

 ### My Youtube Channel: https://tinyurl.com/p8psyuhv